Lepplex/day-night-switcher/README.md

 # Day & Night Switcher
 Windows lacks of a Light/Dark mode button.
-So, i created mine !
+So, i created mine (with the help of AI) !

 Compiled with PyInstaller.